Three Common Disorders That Qualify for SSDI in Georgia

 Persistent Vegetative State (PVS)

-To support the diagnosis and severity of your neurological disorder, the SSA requires both medical and non-medical evidence.
-This includes signs, symptoms, and laboratory findings that demonstrate how your disorder affects your daily life.
 Additionally, there must be clear proof that limitations from your neurological disorder persist, even when you follow prescribed treatments.

 Additional disability categories that could qualify you to receive Social Security Disability Insurance in Georgia include: